Your Bahrain Questions Answered: 15 Things First-Timers Need to Know

 Start with a traditional breakfast: balaleet (sweet vermicelli with egg), khameer bread, and karak tea.
 Under 2 BHD at Saffron Restaurant or Haji's Cafe.

-For lunch or dinner: machboos (Bahrain's version of spiced rice with meat or fish) is the national dish.
-Try it at Haji Hassan in Muharraq or any traditional restaurant.
-Fresh fish — hammour (grouper), shari (emperor fish) — grilled or fried, is exceptional.
+For lunch or dinner, machboos — Bahrain's version of spiced rice with meat or fish — is the national dish.
+Order it at Haji Hassan in Muharraq or any traditional restaurant.
+Fresh fish like hammour (grouper) and shari (emperor fish), grilled or fried, is exceptional.

 Q: Is the food halal?

 Yes, virtually all food in Bahrain is halal.
 Non-halal options exist at some international hotel restaurants but are clearly marked.
-If you have dietary restrictions beyond halal, vegetarian options are widely available; vegan is harder but improving.
+For dietary needs beyond halal, vegetarian options are widely available; vegan is harder but improving.

 For a similar experience in a different setting, Doha offers a compelling alternative.